jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     Exception

-  because it is not ZeroDivisionError_ even though it is an :ref:`Exceptions<errors>`.
+  because it is not ZeroDivisionError_ even though it is an :ref:`Exception<errors>`.
 I undo the change

   .. code-block:: python
+    :lineno-start: 38
     :emphasize-lines: 2

         def test_catching_exceptions_in_tests(self):